 We also have a shelf that runs the full length of the living area on one side - having that extra surface area is a plus for decorative touches and everyday motorhome living.

 We are also happy about our flat dash.
 This is a handy place to put things.
-Maybe a plant or pictures, or things to take with us as we go out the door.
+Maybe a plant or pictures as decorative touches.
+Or a place to set things to take with us as we go out the door.
 Or the road atlas, travel guide or campground directory as we are going down the road.

 Speaking of going down the road -- if we were back in the market for a new motorhome, we would be looking for a single pane windshield to make the most of the great views.

 We are happy that we seldom have to pack!
-This dawned on us recently when we made a trip without the RV and actually had to think about what to pack (how many pairs of shoes to bring, what if the weather changes, and so on).
+We realize this every time we make a trip without the RV and actually have to think about what to pack (how many pairs of shoes to bring, what if the weather changes, and so on).
 We have become very accustomed to motorhome living, and not having to think about packing.
 Everything we own is with us most of the time.

 We are happy that we have neutral colors in the motorhome, so we can change accent colors or use seasonal decorations for a change of pace.

 We are happy we have a washer/dryer combo unit.
 This is a bit surprising since I remember saying how I would prefer the storage space and would just go to the laundry mat.
 But that was in the RV research phase.
 When we bought our motorhome, it had a washer/dryer, so we kept it.
 We have only experienced a few isolated instances were we couldn't use the machine due to water restrictions in the campground.
 Most of the time, we can use our machine and do so.
 You need to do small loads and not overdo the laundry detergent, but it definitely beats going to the laundry mat.
 It's a big convenience to do the wash in the comfort of our own home.
 Recommended for fulltime motorhome living.

 We are happy to have had the experience of our winter motorhome living - "roughing it" - it was a different kind of adventure in motorhome living.